-If you know the fundamentals of muscle & strength building, then we wouldn’t even need to tell you that you need a progressively challenging load, in order to make substantial progress.
+If you know the fundamentals of muscle and strength building, then we wouldn’t even need to tell you that you need a progressively challenging load, in order to make substantial progress.

-While achieving such a load through weights is a good way to go towards the goal of developing an aesthetic physique, it is far from the only way to do so.
+While achieving such a load through weights is a good way to go to developing an aesthetic physique, it is far from the only way to do so.

 Calisthenics is a way of progressively challenging your musculature, by only using gravity and your own bodyweight.